Royal Sydney Golf Club

-Royal Sydney Golf Club is golf club in Rose Bay, New South Wales, Australia, a suburb of Sydney.
+Royal Sydney Golf Club is a golf club in Rose Bay, New South Wales, Australia, a suburb of Sydney.

 Founded in 1893, Royal Sydney is one of Australia's premier sporting and social clubs.
 It features an 18-hole Championship Course, a 9-hole Centenary Course, two golf practice areas, a golf teaching studio, 18 tennis courts, two bowling greens, two croquet lawns, a squash court, a Fitness Centre as well as an elegant Clubhouse.

 It has hosted the Australian Open on 15 occasions between 1906 and 2016.

 History

 Royal Sydney was one of the earliest golf clubs founded in Australia, initially as 'Sydney Golf Club' in 1893, in Concord, New South Wales.
 Four years later, in 1897, Queen Victoria granted the Club its ‘Royal’ prefix.
 Tennis, billiards and croquet have been played since 1905 and bowls was introduced in 1929.
 The current Clubhouse was built in 1922 and, in 2003, was extensively renovated.
 In 2011, a fitness centre and swimming pool was built.